Retirement Income Planning: Developing Your Distribution Strategy

 Inflation Protection

 Inflation reduces the purchasing power of your money over time.
 What costs $1,000 today might cost $1,500 in 15 years with 3% annual inflation.
-This means your income needs to grow over time to maintain your standard of living.
+This suggests that planning for growing income needs may help maintain purchasing power.

 Why Inflation Matters More in Retirement